top content planning tools

 Which content planning tool is right for you

-Now that you know about the different content planning tools available, it’s time to learn which one is right for you!
-Each tool has its unique features, so it’s important to understand how each one works before planning your content.
+Now that you know the different content planning tools available, it’s time to learn which one is right for you!
+Each tool has unique features, so it’s important to understand how each works before planning your content.

 The Editorial Calendar: The Editorial Calendar is perfect for scheduling blog posts.
 This calendar helps you plan your content by providing a week-by-week overview of all the topics you want to cover.

-You’re looking for a content planning tool that will let you schedule your blog posts, newsletters, and more, SharpSpring may be the choice for you.
+If you’re looking for a content planning tool to schedule your blog posts, newsletters, and more, HubSpot may be your choice.

 SharpSpring is an all-in-one content planning tool that will let you schedule your blog posts, participate in blog chats, and share original content on social media channels.